joshpeterson/summa/book/first_part_of_the_second_part/treatise_on_grace/of_merit/prologue.md

 (8) Whether he can merit for himself an increase of grace or charity?
 (9) Whether he can merit final perseverance?
 (10) Whether temporal goods fall under merit?

+* Whether A Man May Merit Anything From God?
+* Whether Anyone Without Grace Can Merit Eternal Life?
+* Whether A Man In Grace Can Merit Eternal Life Condignly?
+* Whether Grace Is The Principle Of Merit Through Charity Rather Than The Other Virtues?
+* Whether A Man May Merit For Himself The First Grace?
+* Whether A Man Can Merit The First Grace For Another?
+* Whether A Man May Merit Restoration After A Fall?
+* Whether A Man May Merit The Increase Of Grace Or Charity?
+* Whether A Man May Merit Perseverance?
+* Whether Temporal Goods Fall Under Merit?